se-edu/learningresources/contents/security/sqlInjection.md

 * `DELETE FROM` - deletes information from a table
 * `DROP` - deletes the whole table

 In addition, a query could use parameters to filter, reorder, and group the returned results.
-For example, the query:
+For example, the following query will only returns the records in table "users" whose user name is "Admin".
+Here the parameter `Username = Admin` in the `WHERE clause` works as a filter.
 ```SQL
 SELECT * FROM users WHERE Username = 'Admin'
 ```
-will only returns the records in table "users" whose user name is "Admin".
-Here the parameter `Username = Admin` in the `WHERE clause` works as a filter.

 More information about SQL can be found [here](https://www.w3schools.com/sql/).

 ## How does SQL Injection Work?

-SQL injection is one of the most common web hacking techniques.
-It replaces malicious code in SQL statements via web page input.
-Websites combine SQL syntax with user input to query the underlying database of the website.
-However, some websites may not check the syntax of user input rigorously, and therefore a malicious user can inject SQL query via the user input.
+**SQL injection is one of the most common web hacking techniques.
+It replaces malicious code in SQL statements via web page input.**

-We will consider two scenarios: inject more [parameters](#knowledge) into a query and inject extra [queries](#knowledge).

-### Inject extra parameters to compromise authentication
-Websites combine SQL syntax with user input to query the underlying database of the website.
-For example, most websites may ask for a username and password from users for them to log in to the site.
-This input is used to create the SQL statement that will be sent to the database and verify the user's identity.

-However, a malicious user may utilise the SQL injection to log in to other user's account and access his account information.
-Moreover, this malicious user can also modify sensitive information if the account owner has the privilege (e.g. a lecturer who can modify students' marks).

-To illustrate how SQL injection works, let's look at an example workflow of a website.

-1. The website connects to a database which stores user information like below:
+For example, let us suppose that a typical website connects to a database which stores user information like below:

 |   UserId   |    Username   |Password|
 |:----------:|:-------------:|:------:|